skippyr/libtdk/DOCS.md

 #### Brief

-Opens/closes the alternate window buffer.
+Opens/closes the alternate window: an alternate buffer that creates the feeling of that a terminal applications is running in a separate environment.

 #### Declaration